JdeRobot/RoboticsAcademy/_pages/user_guide.md

 toc: true
 toc_label: "TOC installation"
 toc_icon: "cog"

+youtubeId1: bh5oPH5DpVs
+youtubeId2: bh5oPH5DpVs

 ---

 For RoboticsAcademy users go to the Robotics Academy [section](#1-installation-of-robotics-academy).

 For Unibotics users go to the Unibotics [section](#4-installation-of-robotics-backend).

+For more guides and troubleshooting go to the Guides [section](#4-installation-of-robotics-backend).

 <a name="installation"></a>